Order of operations: Mixed division and multiplication

 There is no universal convention for interpreting an expression containing both division denoted by '÷' and multiplication denoted by '×'.
 Proposed conventions include assigning the operations equal precedence and evaluating them from left to right, or equivalently treating division as multiplication by the reciprocal and then evaluating in any order; evaluating all multiplications first followed by divisions from left to right; or eschewing such expressions and instead always disambiguating them by explicit parentheses.

-Beyond primary education, the symbol '÷' for division is seldom used, but is replaced by the use of algebraic fractions, typically written vertically with the numerator stacked above the denominator – which makes grouping explicit and unambiguous – but sometimes written inline using the slash or solidus symbol '/'.
+Beyond primary education, the symbol '÷' for division is seldom used, but is replaced by the use of algebraic fractions.
+These are most explicitly and unambiguously written "vertically" with the numerator stacked above the denominator separated by a fraction bar.
+But they can also be written "horizontally" with the numerator and denominator separated by the slash symbol '/'.
+That is, expressions such as a ÷ b are avoided in favor of a/b or a / b.

 Multiplication denoted by juxtaposition (also known as implied multiplication) creates a visual unit and is often given higher precedence than most other operations.
-In academic literature, when inline fractions are combined with implied multiplication without explicit parentheses, the multiplication is conventionally interpreted as having higher precedence than division, so that e.g. 1 / 2n is interpreted to mean 1 / (2 · n) rather than (1 / 2) · n.
+In academic literature, when inline fractions are combined with implied multiplication without explicit parentheses, the multiplication is conventionally interpreted as having higher precedence than division, so that, e.g., 1 / 2n is interpreted to mean 1 / (2 · n) rather than (1 / 2) · n.
 For instance, the manuscript submission instructions for the Physical Review journals directly state that multiplication has precedence over division, and this is also the convention observed in physics textbooks such as the Course of Theoretical Physics by Landau and Lifshitz and mathematics textbooks such as Concrete Mathematics by Graham, Knuth, and Patashnik.
 However, some authors recommend against expressions such as a / bc, preferring the explicit use of parenthesis a / (bc).